vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-asserted-ids/README.md

   - _by part type_: you directly lookup by pin name, in the context of a specific part type.
 The part type is selected from a dropdown list, which draws its data from the configured `IndexLookupDefinitions`.
   - _by item instance_: you lookup pins filtered by a specific item (via its assigned EID in its metadata part), and optionally by any of its parts.
 This is the default mode, as in most cases users have a top-bottom approach and think first of the item they want to target, and then, possibly, to a specific portion of its data (unless they are just happy to target the item as a whole).

->The part type ID and pin name filter (i.e. the _index lookup definitions_) can be set from many sources:

-1. directly from the consumer code by setting `lookupDefinitions`;
-2. from injection, when (1) is not used;
-3. from thesaurus `model-types`, when (2) is empty.

 - set `pinByTypeMode` to true to let the editor use by-type mode instead of by-item;
 - set `canSwitchMode` to true to allow users switch between by-type and by-item modes;